How did everything begin?

 which can also be detected from Earth.

-Due to the same thing, some researchers dispute the
+Due to the same thing, some researchers

-the following statement by Steven Weinberg.
-He states that
+important to note the following statement by Steven

-”We do not actually observe the galaxies rushing away from
+Weinberg.
+He states that ”We do not actually observe the

-us”.
-Instead, indirect redshift observations, which have
+galaxies rushing away from us”.
+Instead, indirect redshift

-been criticized by many, are used to support the Big Bang
+observations, which have been criticized by many, are used

 I do not want to imply that everyone is of the same opinion